hitachi-vantara/hv-playbooks-vspone-block/create-multiple-GAD-pairs/Readme.md

 ```
+Note: Number of CTG is automatically calculated based on the number of remote path groups.

 Run the playbook with _ansible-playbook <playbook_name>_

 Note: This playbook prompts for user confirmation before proceeding with pair creation.
-Each pair is assigned to a corresponding CTG ID in proportion to the journal group ID.

 ```
 TASK [Show batch report] ********************************************************************************************************************************************************************